Readers Prefer Outputs of AI Trained on Copyrighted Books over Expert Human Writers: Methods

 \subsection{Empirical Analyses}

 We tested three preregistered hypotheses using logistic regression models with CR2 cluster-robust standard errors clustered by reader.
 Clustering accounts for the fact that each reader evaluated multiple excerpt pairs, which induces within-reader correlation in preference judgments.
-The CR2 adjustment provides more accurate inference in settings with a modest number of clusters (28 expert readers, 131 lay readers)~\cite{pustejovsky2018small}.
+The CR2 adjustment provides more accurate inference in settings with a modest number of clusters (28 MFA-trained expert readers, 516 college-educated general readers)~\cite{pustejovsky2018small}.

 For H1 (can baseline LLMs match human expert performance?), we compared human writing to the average performance across GPT-4o, Claude~3.5 Sonnet, and Gemini~1.5 Pro in the in-context prompting condition.
 Because each human excerpt was paired with only one AI excerpt from a single model, we pooled AI excerpts across the three models and tested whether readers showed systematic preference for human versus AI writing on average.
 For H2 (can fine-tuned models match human expert performance?), we directly compared fine-tuned GPT-4o excerpts to human writing.
-Contrasts were computed separately for expert and lay readers within each outcome (stylistic fidelity, writing quality), yielding four tests per hypothesis (2 reader groups $\times$ 2 outcomes).
+Contrasts were computed separately for MFA-trained readers and college-educated general readers within each outcome (stylistic fidelity, writing quality), yielding four tests per hypothesis (2 reader groups $\times$ 2 outcomes).
 To control the family-wise error rate across these multiple comparisons, we applied Holm correction separately within each hypothesis-outcome combination.
 This procedure adjusts $p$-values to maintain valid inference when testing multiple contrasts that address the same research question.

 For H3 (does AI detectability correlate with human preference, and does fine-tuning remove this correlation?), we modeled the relationship between Pangram AI-detection scores and reader preference.
 Specifically, we tested whether higher detection scores (indicating more AI-like text) predicted lower preference for AI excerpts in the in-context prompting condition, and whether fine-tuning attenuated this penalty via AI condition $\times$ detection score interactions.
 A significant negative coefficient on detection score in the in-context condition, coupled with a significant positive interaction term, would indicate that fine-tuning removes the detectability-based preference penalty that AI excerpts suffer under in-context prompting.
 All model specifications, including the full regression equations, covariate adjustments, and robustness checks, are described in detail in SI Sections~S4--S8.